tmavroidis/tmavroidis/README.md

 <h3>Hello 👋 </h3>

-<h2>This Github is for my team to be able to reference my utility programs written for IBM i.</h2>
+<h2>This is for my team (and others) to be able to reference the utility programs I have written for the IBM i.</h2>

 📫 You can reach me at tmavroidis@ntm.net